-Scrum for beginners: Part 2: Scrum events, scrum artifacts
+Scrum for beginners: Part 2: events & artifacts

 What events occur in Scrum?

-The first event I will discuss is Sprint.
-This is a time frame of no more than one month, which results in possible product growth.
-In other words, like a sprint, we define any period - a week, two weeks, twenty days, no longer than one month at the end of which we have ready for publication (on production enviroment) Increment of the product (new version).
-There are other Scrum events as part of the Sprint.
+Sprint is a time frame that usually lasts 2 or 3 weeks, no more than a month.
+The result of a sprint is a possible product growth.
+In other words, like a sprint, we define any period - a week, two weeks, twenty days, no longer than one month at the end of which we have a version of a product ready to publish (on production environment).

-A sprint that is started cannot be shortened or extended; only in exceptional cases, the Product Owner can stop the Sprint when its goal becomes obsolete, for example, by changing business requirements.
+A sprint that has already started cannot be shortened or extended; only in exceptional cases.
+The Product Owner can stop the sprint when its goal becomes obsolete, for example, by changing business requirements.

-The so-called DS.
-It is an event organized by and for members of the development team, taking place every day and lasting no more than 15 minutes.
+The so-called DS is an event organized by and for members of the development team, taking place every day and lasting no more than 15 minutes.
 During it, members summarize the recently completed work and plan tasks for the next day.

-This is not a status meeting to control teamwork.
-Its purpose is to check (inspect) whether the team is moving in the right direction to achieve the assumed goal of the Sprint and whether there are no blockages or problems that may prevent achieving this goal and planning the next work.
+This is not a status meeting to control the teamwork.
+Its purpose is to check (inspect) whether the team is moving in the right direction to achieve the assumed goal of the sprint, and whether there are no blockages or problems that may cause difficulties in achieving this goal and planning the next work.

-The sprint review always takes place at the end of the Sprint and lasts no more than 4 hours for a sprint lasting a month.
-The Product Owner organizes it for the scrum team and stakeholders.
+The sprint review always takes place at the end of the sprint and lasts no more than 4 hours for a one-month sprint.
+The Product Owner organizes it for the Scrum team and stakeholders.
 Its purpose is to inspect the increment made.

-The scrum team presents stakeholders with what has been done and collects feedback directly from them in the form of opinions, conclusions, proposals for further work, or changes.
-New jobs are discussed that can maximize the value of the product.
+The scrum team shows to the stakeholders what has been done and collects feedback directly from them (their opinions, conclusions, proposals for further work, or changes).
+They discuss new jobs that can maximize the value of the product.
 Based on the information collected, the Product Backlog is updated.
-This meeting stimulates cooperation between the scrum team and stakeholders.
+This meeting stimulates cooperation between the Scrum team and the stakeholders.

 What Artifacts occur in Scrum?

-The first artifact I discuss is Increment.
-This is all the work done in a given Sprint, which must be consistent and complete with the work done in previous sprints.
+Increment is all the work done in a given sprint that must be consistent with the work done in previous sprints.
 Roughly translated, this is a new version of the software that includes improvements and new functionalities.
-Also, for Increment to be considered as made, it must meet the Definitions of Done established by the scrum team.
-It must also be ready for publication, not requiring any additional work on it.
-If it still requires some testing, bug fixes, that means the Increment has not been done.
-Whether the Increment should be published or not, is sole decision of the Product Owner.
+Also, for an increment to be considered as made, it must meet the Definition of Done established by the Scrum team.
+It also has to be ready for publication, not requiring any additional work on it.
+If it still requires some testing, bug fixes, the increment has not been done.
+It is the sole decision of the Product Owner whether the increment should be published or not.

 Definition of Done

 This is a list of all functionalities, features, and requirements that should be worked on in the future.
-Only the Product Owner is responsible for it, where it defines the best known and understood requirements.
+Only the Product Owner is responsible for it, defining the best known and understood requirements.
 It should be ordered from the essential elements to those less critical or less known.
 This list is dynamic, continually changing, and evolving with the product.

-Although the Product owner is in chargé of product backlog, he can use help of the scrum team and, on his recommendation, they can also add or modify elements contained in it.
+Although the Product Owner is in charge of the Product Backlog, the help of the Scrum team can be used and, on PO's recommendation, the Scrum team can also add or modify elements of the backlog.

-The Product Backlog can contain anything, any idea, functionality description, user stories, which are important for the project.
-Until the element is not being added to the Sprint Backlog, it does not have to be clear and defined.
-As product progress, the Backlog elements should be worked on and clarified.
-So the development team understands them and their goal.
+The Product Backlog can contain anything: any idea, functionality description, user story, every element that is important for the project.
+Until the element is not being added to the Sprint Backlog, it does not have to be clarified and defined.
+Being added, it should be described and defined so the development team can understand the element and its goal.

-Sprint Backlog is a set of all elements selected from the Product Backlog to be performed in a given Sprint extended by the plan of their delivery and the purpose of the Sprint.
-Contains understandable for everyone involved and estimated, by development team, elements.
+Sprint Backlog is a set of all elements selected from the Product Backlog to be performed in a given sprint extended by the plan of their delivery and the purpose of the sprint.
+It contains elements understandable for everyone and estimated by the development team.

-In this way, we managed to reach the end of this primer.
-I presented the roles, events, and artifacts in it, after which understanding what Scrum is should be much more comfortable.
-It's easy to learn, but mastering it to perfection requires a lot, much more work.
+Now we managed to reach the end of this primer.
+By knowing the roles, events, and artifacts in Scrum, the whole process should be much easier to understand.
+It's easy to learn Scrum, but mastering it requires much more work.

-One should understand why it should be carried out within the limits that impose, how changes adversely affect the whole process, and how best to implement its assumptions.
-However, this is a topic for not one other entry, article, or book.
+One should understand why it should be carried out within the limits that impose, how changes adversely affect the whole process, and how to implement its assumptions.
+This is a topic for many more articles or even a book.